Paediatric Medicine (Child)

 Our paediatricians are experienced in caring for the unique healthcare needs of infants, children, and adolescents in Singapore from birth to age 18.
 Ask about the best treatment and preventative care options for your child.
 Careful diagnosis and early treatment interventions are the norm with our specialists.

 Major Areas of Specialisation

-Below are some of the conditions our specialists treat.
-Through rigorous diagnosis, clinical care, and rehabilitation, our specialists can slow down or reverse the progress of your condition, cure disease and infections, alleviate pain, and help you or your loved ones embark on the road to recovery.
+Below are some of the conditions our Singapore specialists treat.
+Through rigorous diagnosis, clinical care, and rehabilitation, our specialists can slow down or reverse the progress of your condition, treat disease and infections, alleviate pain, and help you or your loved ones embark on the road to recovery.
 They are skilled with chronic diseases such as diabetes, cystic fibrosis, ADHD, vision and hearing difficulties.